 - Visitor figures on a bi-annual basis

-Application forms should be requested from the relevant department or administration:
+Application forms should be requested by emailing VAT33A@culture.gov.uk

 The completion of an application does not guarantee admission to the scheme, all applications and business cases will be thoroughly assessed, and the decision to include a museum or gallery is ultimately made by ministers.

-Further information relating to the scheme can be accessed here, and will be updated in due course.
+Further information relating to the scheme can be accessed here.